nervosnetwork/docs.nervos.org/website/docs/concepts/glossary.md

 ## Technical Glossary

 ### Active Cell
-Or live cell, a cell exists in the current CKB state.
+Or live cell, a Cell exists in the current CKB state.
 Only active cells can be used as inputs to new transactions.

 #### Synonyms
 - [Live Cell](#live-cell)